 Aviation Investigation Report A05H0002

 The Transportation Safety Board of Canada (TSB) is investigating this occurrence for the purpose of advancing transportation safety.
 It is not the function of the Board to assign fault or determine civil or criminal liability.
-Because the investigation is ongoing, the information provided is subject to change as additional facts become available.

 Air France Flight 358